 Master of Science in Management Curriculum

-Designed for those who didn’t major in business as undergraduates, the Wake Forest University School of Business’s Master of Science in Management (MSM) curriculum transforms critical-thinkers with their own specialized skill sets into leadership professionals ready to make a difference from day one.
+Designed for those who didn’t major in business as undergraduates, the Wake Forest University School of Business’s Master of Science in Management (MSM) curriculum transforms critical-thinkers with their own specialized skill sets into business leaders ready to make a difference from day one.
 The curriculum emphasizes hands-on experience across a spectrum of industries and roles.
 It aims to turn your passion into a meaningful, organization-influencing profession that builds upon the knowledge you gained as an undergraduate.
 Based on the curriculum’s foundation and wealth of experiential opportunities, our MSM degree has been named by The Economist as one of the top management programs in the US.

 In the process, selecting a specialization track in Business Enterprise, Marketing, or Healthcare allows you to target your knowledge toward one facet of business operations.
 For hands-on experience, students work on Graduate Consulting Projects each semester and engage in a number of other real-world, applied cases, simulations, and learning activities.
 In total, the MSM curriculum covers 37 credit hours.